-"With its incredible handling, thrilling performance and unique styling the Lotus Elise has proved one of the most succesful and popular British sports cars of its generation"
+"With its incredible handling and thrilling performance, the Lotus Elise has proved one of the most successful and popular British sports cars of its generation."

 One of the biggest problems with the Elise is its poor levels of practicality.
 It's low ride height and wide sills make getting into and out of the Elise extremely awkward and once inside cabin space is non existent.
 Driven from the rear the boot at the front is tiny and the rear parcel shelf is not of that much use either.